 Of the recovery funding, Australia committed $3 million to repairing or rebuilding markets damaged by TC Winston.

-The largest project is the Rakiraki Municipal Market,an excellent example of co-financing between the Australian and Fijian Governments, with Australia contributing FJD3.2 million (approximately AUD2 million) and Fiji providing the remaining FJD2.64 million (AUD1.67 million).
+The Rakiraki Municipal Market, an excellent example of co-financing between the Australian and Fijian Governments, with Australia contributing $FJD3.2 million (approximately AUD2 million) and Fiji providing the remaining FJD2.64 million (AUD$1.67 million).
 The majority of the 220 market vendors are women from rural villages in Ra Province.
 The new women’s accommodation centre Australia is building with the market will ensure that they are able to sell their goods and maintain their income at all times.
-The work is scheduled to be completed in April 2018.
+The Rakiraki market is expected to be completed in late 2018.

 Australia’s support to Koro island